Battle of Marj Rahit (684): Background

-At the death of Mu'awiya I, the founder of the Umayyad Caliphate, in 680, the Muslim world was thrown into turmoil.
-Although Mu'awiya had named his son, Yazid I, as his heir, this choice was not universally recognized, especially by the old Medinan elites, who challenged the Umayyads' claim to the succession.
-Among them, the two chief candidates for the caliphate were Alid Husayn ibn Ali, and Abdallah ibn al-Zubayr.
-Husayn at first attempted an outright revolt against the Umayyads, but this resulted in his death at the Battle of Karbala in October 680, leaving Ibn al-Zubayr as the leading contender.
-As long as Yazid lived, Ibn al-Zubayr denounced his rule from the sanctuary of Mecca but did not openly claim the Caliphate, instead insisting that the Caliph should be chosen in the traditional manner, by a tribal assembly (shura) from among all the Quraysh.
-After the open revolt of Medina against Umayyad rule, in 683 Yazid sent an army to Arabia that defeated the Medinans and laid siege to Mecca, the holiest city of Islam, but Yazid's death in November forced the expeditionary force to return home.
+Upon the death of Caliph Mu'awiya I (r.
+661–680), the founder of the Umayyad Caliphate, in 680, the Muslim world was thrown into turmoil.
+Although Mu'awiya had named his son, Yazid I, as his heir, this choice was not universally recognized, especially by the old Medinan elites, who challenged the Umayyads' claim to keep the succession to the Caliphate within their clan.
+Among them, the two chief candidates for the caliphate were Husayn ibn Ali (the grandson of Muhammad, and son of the fourth Rashidun caliph Ali), and Abd Allah ibn al-Zubayr (the grandson of the first Rashidun caliph Abu Bakr, and nephew of Muhammad's wife Aisha).
+Husayn refused to recognize Yazid and set out for Kufa following invitations from its notables, but this resulted in his death at the Battle of Karbala in October 680, leaving Ibn al-Zubayr as the most prominent remaining rival for the Umayyads.
+As long as Yazid ruled, Ibn al-Zubayr denounced his rule from the sanctuary of Mecca but did not yet openly claim the caliphate, instead insisting that the caliph should be chosen in the traditional manner, by a tribal assembly (shura) from among all the Quraysh, not just the Umayyads.
+After the open revolt of Medina against Umayyad rule, Yazid sent an army to Arabia in 683 that defeated the Medinans and laid siege to Mecca, but Yazid's death in November forced the expeditionary force to return home.

-Yazid was succeeded by his son, Mu'awiya II, but he died a few weeks later and never enjoyed any real authority outside the family's traditional stronghold of Bilad al-Sham.
-His death provoked a crisis, since his other brothers were too young to succeed.
-As a result, Umayyad authority collapsed across the Caliphate and Ibn al-Zubayr was accepted by most of the Muslims as their new leader: the Umayyad governor of Iraq, Ubayd Allah ibn Ziyad, was evicted from the province, coins in Ibn al-Zubayr's name were minted in Persia, and the Qaysi tribes of northern Syria and the Jazira (Upper Mesopotamia) went over to his cause.
-The governor of Homs, Nu'man ibn Bashir al-Ansari, and the Himyarites who dominated his district supported Ibn al-Zubayr, as did Natil ibn Qays, who expelled the pro-Umayyad governor of Palestine, his rival within the Judham tribe Rawh ibn Zinba.
-Even some members of the Umayyad family considered going to Mecca and declaring their allegiance to him.
-In central and southern Syria, however, the Umayyad cause was upheld by the local tribes, led by the Banu Kalb under Ibn Bahdal and Ibn Ziyad.
-At their initiative, a shura of the loyal tribes was held at Jabiya, where Marwan ibn al-Hakam, a distant cousin of Mu'awiya I who had been a close aide of Caliph Uthman ibn Affan, was elected as the Umayyads' caliphal candidate.
+Yazid was succeeded by his son, Mu'awiya II, but his authority was limited to central and southern Syria.
+His death a few weeks later provoked a succession crisis, since his other brothers were too young to succeed.
+As a result, Umayyad authority collapsed across the Caliphate and Ibn al-Zubayr was acknowledged as caliph by most of the Muslim world: the Umayyad governor of Iraq, Ubayd Allah ibn Ziyad, was evicted from the province, coins in Ibn al-Zubayr's name were minted in Persia, and the Qaysi tribes of northern Syria and the Jazira (Upper Mesopotamia) went over to his cause.
+The governor of Homs, Nu'man ibn Bashir, and the Himyarites who dominated his district supported Ibn al-Zubayr, as did Natil ibn Qays, who expelled the Umayyad governor of Palestine, Rawh ibn Zinba, his rival within the Judham tribe.
+Even many members of the Umayyad family considered going to Mecca and declaring their allegiance to Ibn al-Zubayr.
+However, pro-Umayyad tribes, particularly the Banu Kalb under Ibn Bahdal, dominated the district of Jordan and had support in Damascus.
+They were determined to install a member of the Umayyad family as caliph, and at their initiative, a shura of the loyal tribes was held at Jabiya, where Marwan ibn al-Hakam, a distant cousin of Mu'awiya I who had been a close aide of Caliph Uthman, was recognised as caliph.